-These drinks are bad for health in several ways, including an increased risk of obesity.
-One study showed a drastic 60% increase in the risk of obesity among children, for each daily serving of a sugar-sweetened beverage (33).
+These drinks can have a negative impact on your health in several ways, including an increased risk of obesity.
+One study showed a drastic 60% increase in the risk of obesity among children for each daily serving of a sugar-sweetened beverage (33).

 It’s also important to note that your brain does not register liquid calories the same way it does solid calories, so you end up adding these calories on top of everything else that you eat (34, 35).